easybiblabs/oauth2-client-php/docs/authorization-code-grant.md

 }
 ```

-First, instantiate the basic objects and use them to create an OAuth Session.
+First, instantiate the basic objects and use them to create an OAuth2 Session.

 ```php
 use EasyBib\OAuth2\Client\AuthorizationCodeGrant\ClientConfig;